Skip to Main Content

 • Google Scholar

-Finding Images - many image databases exist - some are general such as Google Images and others are specific to content areas both from open access sources & pubilc domain or from specialized content providers, where permissions and copyright may be an issue.
+Many image databases exist - some are general such as Google Images and others are specific to content areas both from open access sources & public domain or from specialized content providers, where permissions and copyright may be an issue.
 Again, consulting with a reference librarian will be worthwhile.
-There is also a Subject Guide for Images and one for Visual Literacy.
+There is also a Subject Guide for Images.

 Other Library Resources